GaloyMoney/blink/README.md

 ### TLDR

-Galoy is a bitcoin banking platform.
+Galoy is an opinionated bitcoin banking platform.

 To give it a try: